 Bennett vascular reflexes

 If you just need to relax and treat yourself, you should head to a massage therapist.
 However, if you have more serious complaints, such as back/neck pain, frequent headaches, TMJ pain or even arm and leg pain, you may get more benefits from chiropractic soft tissue manipulation techniques.
-Call Meiri Chiropractic today at 561-253-8984 to make an appointment or to learn more about various soft tissue manipulation versus massage along with chiropractic care: Part 1 in North Palm Beach.
+Call Meiri Chiropractic today at 561-253-8984 to make an appointment or to learn more about various soft tissue manipulation versus massage along with chiropractic care: Part 1 in West Palm Beach.

 Bergman, Thomas.
 Peterson, Lawrence.
 Chiropractic Technique Principles and Procedures